The Academy Teachers

 Francis Leclerc, Guitar Teacher

-Francis Leclerc, assistant: guitar.
+Francis Leclerc: guitar.

 • Diploma owner from the Conservatoire de Québec in classical guitar and in ethnomusicology at the Université de Montréal, he has taught here at the Académie from 2006 to 2011 and again since the fall of 2013.